eggs-benny/CV/README.md

 #### [Ogilvy Melbourne](https://www.ogilvy.com.au/) (May 2019 - January 2022)
 _Senior Account Director_

-- Oversaw management of the AAMI brand, Australia's largest insurance brand including brand, sponsorship, social and road safety workstreams.
+- Guided teams to devise strategies and deliver successful brand campaigns for Australia’s top insurer.
+- Developed and implemented award-winning campaigns, including a Cannes Gold Lion for 'creative use of data' in 2022.
 - A [recent campaign](https://vimeo.com/705202197?embedded=true&source=vimeo_logo&owner=12142397) was awarded a [Cannes Gold Lion](https://www.adnews.com.au/news/gold-lion-for-ogilvy-australia) ('the Oscars of advertising') in the Creative Data category.
-- Consistently improved quality of social & sponsorship output from poor to sector-leading over 3 years.
+- Transformed social & sponsorship campaign output from subpar to a sector-leading standard over 3 years.
 - Oversaw AAMI’s biggest [brand campaign](https://www.youtube.com/watch?v=D25pwEP4rts) production with a $2m+ budget.

 #### Freelance (January 2018 - May 2019)